Daniel Tarschys

-In 1972 he completed his PhD thesis on "Beyond the State.
-The Future Polity in Classical and Soviet Marxism".
+In 1972 he completed his PhD thesis on "Beyond the State: The Future Polity in Classical and Soviet Marxism".

 He was appointed professor of Eastern European research at Uppsala University in 1983 and professor of political science at Stockholm University in 1985.

-He was a member of the Swedish Parliament for the Liberal Party in 1976–1982 and 1985–1994, representing the Stockholm county.
-He chaired the Social Committee from 1985–1991 and the Foreign Affairs Committee from 1991–1994.
+He was a member of the Riksdag for the Liberal People's Party in 1976 to 1982 and from 1985 to 1994, representing Stockholm County.
+He chaired the Social Committee from 1985 to 1991 and the Foreign Affairs Committee from 1991 to 1994.

 He was also a member of the Swedish delegation to the Parliamentary Assembly of the Council of Europe.

-He served as State Secretary from 1978-79 in the cabinet of Prime Minister Ola Ullsten.
+He served as State Secretary from 1978 to 1979 in the cabinet of Prime Minister Ola Ullsten.

 He has published numerous papers and reports.
 In 2008 he was elected to the Royal Swedish Academy of Sciences.